Galamrani/Assembler-ConsoleApp/README.md

 ## How the program works
-the program is divided into two transitions each of them has different goals.
+the program is divided into two transitions each of them having a different purpose.

 #### the first transition
 1. check for errors in the input file and if necessary create an error file with info about the error.